Package 'qte'

 yname

-Name of outcome in data
+Name of the outcome variable in data.

 gname